larsbs/expenses-api-frontend/README.md

 $ npm start
 ```

+After webpack finishes it's work, open a browser and go to [http://localhost:3000/](http://localhost:3000/).
 The application will expect that you have [expenses-api](http://github.com/larsbs/expenses-api) running on [http://localhost:4000/](http://localhost:4000/).

 ## Technologies